 The music ministry at Christ Church is inclusive and eclectic in nature – both in terms of its participants and its repertoire.
 All parishioners are welcome to worship through music, whether through participation directly through choral singing, instrumental accompaniment, financial support or non-musical involvement in music ministry projects.

-St. Gregory’s Adult Choir sings weekly at the 10:00 AM Sunday Eucharist, as well as at Christmas and Easter.
-Our members, ranging in age from 18 to 80, typically sing anthems for SATB choir.
-Once a month, choir members have the opportunity to sing solos, duets, or participate in trio or quartet singing.
-The choir rehearses weekly on Thursday night at 7:30 pm.
+St. Gregory’s Adult Choir sings weekly at the 10:00 am Sunday Eucharist, as well as at Christmas and Easter.
+Our members typically sing anthems written for three or four parts each Sunday, while choir members have the opportunity to sing solos, duets, or other small groups.
+The choir rehearses weekly on Thursday night in the Parish House from September to June at 7:30 pm.

 St. Mary’s Children’s Choir is open to children ages 7 and up.
-Rehearsals are held weekly on Sunday at 11:45 am and focus on the developing the basics of musicianship and vocal technique.
-The children’s choir sings for Christmas and Easter and other special occasions.
+Rehearsals are scheduled by the music director and focus on the developing the basics of musicianship and vocal technique.
+The children’s choir sings for special worship occasions.

 The choirs perform sacred repertoire from the 15th to the 20th centuries.
 Choristers have the opportunity to sing music from Gabrielli to Handel to Copland.
 We sing a cappella pieces as well as music accompanied by organ, piano, trombone, harp, clarinet, trumpet and percussion.